 Measuring process determinants

-- Real Time Monitoring – set a procedure through which you get information on KPI’s in real time instead of at the end of a period.
-Setbacks in performance can indicate problems, which might enable you to expose deeper issues within the team or its members.
-If the KPIs you are measuring are self-reported, Don’t wait for annual or quarterly reviews by which time the data might already be stale and unactionable.
-Enable your employees to self-report progress all the time (e.g. via a daily, easy to complete task on an online tracking system).This way you can try to correct whatever went wrong along the way.
+- Real-time Monitoring –Adopting an approach that relies on real-time data streaming and updates is key here.
+Set a procedure through which you get information on KPI’s in real-time, instead of at the end of a designated time-period.
+Setbacks in performance can indicate problems which might enable you to expose deeper issues within the team or its members.
+If the KPIs you are measuring are self-reported, Don’t wait for annual or quarterly reviews; chances are that by then this data will lose relevancy and become unactionable.
+Enable your employees to self-report progress at all times (e.g. via a daily, easy to complete task on an online tracking system).This way you can try to correct whatever went wrong along the way.

 - Conduct workarounds – Not only in quantum physics, but also in psychology, the spectator can change the system he’s observing.
 Therefore, observing work processes as a manager is only advisable if you can blend in and disappear.
 Since this is normally not the case, opt for second opinions on your workers’ and team’s performance from various stakeholders: clients, suppliers, colleagues from other teams etc. Try to make sure you collect hard information and not data that is difficult to validate.
 Lastly, don’t jump to conclusions based on your observations.
 Approach providing negative feedback in a more sophisticated way, and let employees provide feedback on monitored performance.

 - Mashup – Finally, try to take in as much data as possible (hard-fact-KPI’s and other kinds).
 Let it trickle-down and don’t jump to conclusions.
 Make sure to make keep employees in the loop.
 They should know when you feel you are ready to evaluate whether they are aligned with their personal assignments, and whether they are working harmoniously with their team towards achieving common goals.